 On CNN, we're now staffing the Clinton administration.

-We're the Obama campaigner, we're for change, so we're gonna go back with our most recent loser, John Kerry, the haughty John Kerry who served to Vietnam to go out there and totally mischaracterize the policy of the war on terror.
+So we're going to go back with our most recent loser, John Kerry, the haughty John Kerry who served in Vietnam to go out there and totally mischaracterize the policy of the war on terror.

 So you heard what Kerry just said.